mike-mjk/extend-comment/README.md

-# Time Traveling Message App built with React, Redux, and Storybook
+# Time Traveling Message App Part 2

-Thanks for checking out the readme!
+Thanks for the opportunity to extend this project with a backend built with Ruby on Rails, GraphQL, PostgreSQL!

 ## What's cool about this?

-### It's built with Storybook, which was cool to use for the first time.
+### It's built with a number of new technologies for me

-Working with Storybook added an interesting element to the development process.
-I can see how it can speed up development (especially when you have a lot of components that can exist in many states.
-When you can see all those states on the screen at once, things will go so much faster).
-I look forward to learning how to use it even more effectively and including it on future projects.

-This was one of my favorite videos I found about what makes Storybook cool! https://www.youtube.com/watch?v=UxbQ-cGnoCE
+GraphQL and Apollo are slick!
+It was really fun to use these for the first time.
+I used GraphQL and Apollo for all of my queries and mutations.
+I learned a lot about working with these techs: Basic queries and mutations, refetching queries, compose, and general Apollo setup.

+The backend for this project is built Ruby on Rails, PostgreSQL and Ruby's GraphQL.
+I learned a lot about Ruby and using ActiveRecord.
+And I learned about using SQL databases and structuring tables for one to many relationships, and many to many relationships.

+At one point, editing a message caused it to move to the bottom of the message thread.
+This was fixed by adding this line:

+default_scope -> { order(:created_at) }

+At another point, a user wasn't able to delete a message that had likes associated with it.
+This was caused by the message having a foreign key associated with it.
+It was fixed by adding this line to the message model:

+has_many :likes, dependent: :destroy

 ### Attention to detail.